Ghazipur

+Ghazipur is located near the eastern border with Bihar, approximately 80 km (50 mi) east of Varanasi.
+The city is internationally recognized for housing the world's largest legal opium factory, established in 1820 by the British East India Company.
+This historic facility continues to operate under government regulation and plays a significant role in the global pharmaceutical industry by producing opium-derived medicines.

 History

-As per the verbal and folk history.
-Ghazipur was covered with dense forest during the Vedic era and it was a place for ashrams of saints during that period.
+As per verbal and folk history, Ghazipur was covered with dense forest during the Vedic era and it was a place for the ashrams of saints during that period.
 The place is related to the Ramayana period.
-Maharshi Jamadagni, the father of Maharshi Parashurama, is said to have resided here.
-The famous Gautama Maharishi and Chyavana were given teaching and sermon here in ancient period.
-Lord Buddha gave his first sermon in Sarnath, which is not far from here.
-However some sources state that the original name was Gadhipur which was renamed around 1330 after Ghazi Malik.
+Jamadagni, the father of Parashurama, is said to have resided here.
+Gautama Maharishi and Chyavana are believed to have taught and delivered sermons here in the ancient period.
+Buddha gave his first sermon in Sarnath, which is not far from here.
+Some sources state that the original name was Gadhipur, which was renamed around 1330 after Ghazi Malik.